 Research Interests: Eliminating end-of-life care disparities among African American patients and their families by improving patient-family member-provider communication and decision-making.

-Brian Stagg, MD is an ophthalmologist from Grand Junction, Colorado.
+Brian Stagg, MD, is an ophthalmologist from Grand Junction, Colorado.
 He studied neuroscience and Portuguese as an undergraduate at Brigham Young University.
 He graduated from the University of Utah School of Medicine in 2012 and will be completing his Ophthalmology Residency at the Moran Eye Center at the University of Utah in June of 2016.
 For two years during residency, Brian was the resident member on the ACGME Residency Review Council for ophthalmology.
 In this role he participated in the evaluation of ophthalmology programs seeking accreditation.
 During residency Brian received a research grant from the ARCS Foundation, which he used to study ways to improve the efficiency and safety of cataract surgery.

 Career Plan: Brian plans a career focused on providing clinical care in addition to high quality research.
-He plans to apply Health Services Research principles to a broad range of ophthalmology-related diseases.

 Dr. Angela Venegas-Murillo completed her residency in Social Pediatrics at the Children’s Hospital at Montefiore.
 She earned her undergraduate degree with a major in psychobiology and minor in Spanish from UCLA.
 She obtained her medical degree from Stanford University and MPH in Epidemiology from UC Berkeley.
 During medical school, Dr. Venegas–Murillo went to Oaxaca, Mexico where she helped performed a needs assessment, and conducted a resource and hazard mapping study to understand local health issues.
 She later collaborated with a local community organization in Central California to better understand the plight of accessing interpretation services by indigenous Mexican migrants.
 During residency, she turned her focus on access to confidential care by urban adolescents and local advocacy for fair chance hiring.